uivlis/conditional-tokens/source/pm-trading-db.md

 `int` - amount of blocks saved for rollbacks (chain reorgs).
 It's 100 by default.

 ### ETH_PROCESS_BLOCKS
 `int` - number of blocks processed as bulk for the indexer every time an indexing task is triggered (by default every 500ms).
-Increasing this value will mean "maybe" the indexing will be faster, but that will also depend on the cpu, memory and network resources.
-There will be many RPC requests and you might kill you ethereum node instance ^^.
+Increasing this value will "maybe" mean the indexing will be faster, but that will also depend on the cpu, memory and network resources.
+There will be many RPC requests and you might kill your ethereum node instance.

 ### ETH_FILTER_MAX_BLOCKS
-`int` - follows the same concept than the previous parameter but with the difference that instead of performing pulling of ethereum logs, it uses ethereum filters.
+`int` - follows the same concept than the previous parameter.
+But instead pulling ethereum logs, it uses ethereum filters.
 Ethereum filters are used for the first sync as those are faster for synchronizing historic data.

 ### ETHEREUM_NODE_URL (mandatory in production)
 `protocol://host:port` - The RPC endpoint of your ethereum node.